tvanderbruggen/SciCpp/doc/source/index.rst

 Its only dependence is the `Eigen <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ linear algebra library, which is also header only.

-SciCpp is released under the MIT licence (because I can read it entirely and have the felling I understand it).
+SciCpp is released under the MIT licence.

 Modules:
 --------